What is a Highway Maintenance Worker?

 - Paint traffic control lines and place pavement traffic messages, by hand or using machines.

-Below is a list of the skills most Highway Maintenance Workers say are important on the job.
+These are the skills Highway Maintenance Workers say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.